SAFE: Multitask Failure Detection for Vision-Language-Action Models: Introduction

 In this paper, we focus on the \textit{multitask} failure detection problem.
-This setting evaluates failure detection performance of a VLA policy without collecting rollouts or finetuning the failure detector on unseen tasks.
-To our knowledge, such multitask failure detection ability for VLAs has not been shown in the literature.
+This setting evaluates the failure detection performance of a VLA policy without collecting rollouts or finetuning the failure detector on unseen tasks.
+To our knowledge, such multitask failure detection capabilities for VLAs have not been shown in the literature.
 To tackle this problem, we study the internal features of VLAs and find that they capture high-level knowledge about task success and failure.
-As shown in \cref{fig:feature}, such knowledge can effectively distinguish failed rollouts from successful ones and is generic across different tasks.
+As shown in \cref{fig:feature}, failed rollouts occupy a distinct region (“failure zone”) in the VLA feature space, and this separation remains consistent across different tasks.